How to Brine a Turkey

 Can you brine a frozen turkey?

-It’s definitely possible to brine and thaw a frozen turkey at the same time.
-Simply remove the turkey from the bag and drop it into a container with the wet brine.
+It’s definitely possible to brine and defrost turkey at the same time.
+Simply remove the turkey from the bag, and drop it into a container with the wet brine.
 The turkey will act like a block of ice, and the added salt in the brine keeps the water temperature low enough.
 When brining outside the refrigerator, it’s best to use a probe thermometer to ensure the temperatures never exceed 40°.

 For dry brining, you’ll want to start with a turkey that’s at least partially thawed.
 The skin needs to be thawed enough to rub in the salt.
 Since there’s no water involved, this method absolutely requires the refrigerator to finish thawing the turkey safely.